Kamchatka mountain tundra and forest tundra: Flora and fauna

 The ecoregion is the southernmost large expanse of Arctic tundra floral community in the world (51-60 degrees N).
 The area is notable for "azonal" floral communities - habitats that form around hot springs, volcanic activity, and mountain lakes.
 Most floral communities are, however, grouped by altitude zones.
 Erman's birch (Betula ermanii) forms a zonal vegetation belt at 600–800 m in the mountains; above which are alpine grasses and tundra floral groups.

 Protections

-There are several significant nationally protected area that reach into this ecoregion, including:
+There are several significant nationally protected areas that reach into this ecoregion, including: